 - BSc Artificial Intelligence and Computer Science/with a Year in Industry

-The above courses fully meet the requirements for CITP and partially meet the requirements for CEng and CSci.
+The courses below fully meet the educational requirements for CITP and partially meet the requirements for CEng.

 - BEng Software Engineering/with a Year in Industry